timbru31/apple-developer-learnings/README.md

 >This application's application-identifier entitlement does not match that of the installed application.
 These values must match for an upgrade to be allowed.

-It seems like Xcode is not picking up the changed Display Name nor Bundle Identifier sometimes.
+It seems like Xcode is not picking up the changed *Display Name* nor *Bundle Identifier* sometimes.
-Solutin: Click into the text fields and maybe add a space and remove it again, i.e. refresh the field.
+Solution: Click into the text fields and maybe add a space and remove it again, i.e. refresh the field.
 Then hit the play button again.